 Kahoot! for Trivia | 2 - Unlimited Players

 Who doesn’t love some good ol’ fashioned trivia?
 Even if you can’t gather in person, playing Kahoot! with your colleagues is a great way to stay connected, have some fun together, and even learn something new along the way.
 Choose from standard one-answer questions, or switch things up with True/False, fill in the blanks, multi-answers, and more.
 You may be surprised at how much you know!

 Kahoot! for Trivia is amazing because it does all the hard work for you.
 Simply log in and search from millions of existing games on any topic: brain teasers, trivia, news quizzes, popular science – you name it!
 You can play these kahoots as is, or duplicate and edit them to add a personal touch.
 If you’re not pressed for time, you can also make your own quiz from scratch by simply using their drag-and-drop templates and plugging in your questions.

 When your quiz is ready, launch your favourite video conferencing platform and connect with players.
 Share your screen.
 A shareable game PIN will be generated prompting players to sign up and join the match on their personal devices.
 Then, let the games begin!
 Players must use their noggins to be the first to correctly answer each trivia question correctly.
 The more you answer, the more points you collect.
 The player or team with the most points at the end gets bragging rights!

 Taboo | 2 Teams of 3+ Players

-If you love the traditional game of Taboo, this online version will be just as exciting and challenging.
+If you love the traditional game of Taboo, this virtual team building version will be just as exciting and challenging.
 Gear up your video conferencing platform, and get ready for a game of “unspeakable fun”.
 Who can get their teammates to say "Brain Freeze" without being able to say Ice Cream, Headache, Eating, Cold or Fast?
 It’s harder than you would think!